 What is the Coalition Government’s position on the hunt ban?

-When the Coalition Government was formed, it stated that it would "bring forward a motion on a free vote enabling the House of Commons to express its view on the repeal of the Hunting Act."
+When the last Coalition Government between the Conservatives and the Liberal Democrats was formed, it stated that it would "bring forward a motion on a free vote enabling the House of Commons to express its view on the repeal of the Hunting Act."

 The Hunting Act banned the cruel and unnecessary 'sport' of hunting mammals (such as foxes, deer and hares) with dogs.